telerik/document-processing-docs/knowledge-base/how-to-fit-graphics-to-frames.md

 ## Description

-How to fit graphics to frames or vice versa.
+How to fit images to frames (predefined shapes, or in our case a square with a side length of 90) or vice versa.

 ## Solution

 This functionality could be achieved by using the [FixedContentEditor](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/editing/fixedcontenteditor) API.
 Below are demonstrated the following four different scenarios:

 * Fit Content Proportionally
+* Fit Content To Frame (or Stretch fit)
+* Fill Frame Proportionally (or Center fit)
 * Fit Frame to Content
-* Fit Content To Frame
-* Fill Frame Proportionally

-For the purposes of the demonstration, we use the side of а square (squareSide) to describe the frame.
+The following example demonstrates how to fit the image in a square without changing the image sides aspect ratio.
 #### __[C#] Fit Content Proportionally__

 {{region kb-how-to-fit-graphics-to-frames1}}

+    double squareSide = 90;

     FixedContentEditor editor = new FixedContentEditor(document.Pages.AddPage());
     editor.DrawText("Fit Content Proportionally");